 Kid-friendly Breakfast Idea #12: Green Smoothie

 Some kids don’t have much of an appetite in the morning or prefer to have something on the lighter side.
-That’s where smoothies can be a great option!
+That’s where fruit smoothies can be a great option!

 This simple green smoothie only contains four ingredients so you can whip it together in a flash and it’s a delicious way to get some greens in too!